SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 [video src="https://videos.softuni.org/hls/javascript-basics/00.Introduction-to-Programming/EN/interactive-JS-PB-intorduction-to-programming-11-12-Console-Based-JavaScript-Program-example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In this example, we can import and use a function in our web page.
+In this example, we can import and use a function on our web page.

 Using the block of code from the example we are creating a text box as in the slide.